 - Quitting smoking.
 Smoking doubles your risk of developing heart disease.
 If you are a smoker, the single most important thing you can do is to stop smoking!

 - Regular check– Visit your doctor and get your blood pressure and cholesterol levels checked.
 Everyone should have their first cholesterol screening test by age 35 for men, and age 45 for women.
-Blood pressure should be checked every 2 years.
+Blood pressure should be checked at least every 2 years.
 Those who are at higher risk should consider more frequent assessment: those taking medicines to lower cholesterol levels should be offered a cholesterol test every year.

 - Maintaining healthy levels of cholesterol and triglycerides is important for our health.
 Like blood pressure, a high cholesterol level does not generally cause any symptoms.
 Your cholesterol level can be measured by taking a simple blood test, which will usually report your overall cholesterol level (total cholesterol); your HDL (good cholesterol); LDL (bad cholesterol); non-HDL-C (bad cholesterol) and triglycerides.
 It is recommended that adults have their cholesterol checked regularly if they have a cardiac history or are already on cholesterol lowering treatment.

 - It is important to acknowledge that some people are not able to achieve the recommended levels of cholesterol through lifestyle changes alone and will require medication if their levels of LDL-cholesterol are too high.
 Medication is not a substitute but an add-on to exercise, relaxation, and balanced nutrition.
 There are different types of treatments that can be prescribed by your doctor to reduce LDL-cholesterol.
 It is important that your doctor evaluates which is the right medication for you.
 The adoption of positive lifestyle changes and use of appropriate medical therapies slow down the progression of ASCVD.
 This will help lower the risk of cardiac events such as strokes and heart attacks.